Special areas of interest: Spiritual direction and formation, grief and loss, interpersonal communication and conflict resolution, sports and music

-Hi, my name is Tammy McLeod, and I'm on the staff of an international, inter-denominational Christian organization called Cru (Campus Crusade for Christ).
-I serve as an advisor to both Christian Impact and Athletes in Action (the athletic ministry of Christian Impact).
+Hi!
+My name is Tammy McLeod, and I am on the staff of an international, inter-denominational Christian organization called Cru.
+I serve as an advisor to both Christian Impact and its athletic ministry, Athletes in Action.
 I work very closely with my husband, Pat, who is also a Harvard Chaplain.
 In addition, I serve as the Director of College Ministry for Park Street Church in downtown Boston.
 The focus of my work at Harvard is in three areas: spiritual direction and formation, grief and loss, and connecting through communication and conflict resolution.

-During college, I came to know Jesus personally, and He changed my life.
-I decided that I wanted to spend my life sharing, with students and faculty, the forgiveness, freedom, joy, hope, love, and life found in a relationship with Him.
+During college, I had a profound spiritual experience with Jesus.
+This changed my life.
+Consequently, I have spent the last 30 years inviting students and faculty to experience the forgiveness, freedom, joy, hope, love, and life found in a relationship with Him.

 My husband and I have been married for 31 years and are certified instructors for Interpersonal Communication Programs.
 We teach talking, listening and conflict resolution skills.
-We support faculty in dealing with relational and marriage issues, and help students build good communication patterns in their dating, roommate, and parent relationships.
+In addition, we support faculty in dealing with relational and marriage issues and help students build good communication patterns in their dating, roommate, and parent relationships.

-Speaking on the topics of leadership, communication, and personal development to members of sororities, athletic teams, and other groups is one of my favorite things to do as a chaplain.
-My husband and I speak together on inter-personal communication and dealing with suffering, loss, and grief.
+I speak most often on the topics of leadership, communication, personal development and spiritual formation.
+My husband and I speak together on interpersonal communication and dealing with suffering, loss, and grief.

-My favorite sports are sculling, waterskiing, and basketball; my favorite hobbies are singing, playing guitar, and writing songs.
+My favorite pastimes include sculling, waterskiing, basketball, singing, playing guitar, and writing songs.

 Hospitality is one of our loves as a family.
 We live just across the street from campus and enjoy having students and faculty over for dinner.
 Stop by any time to meet our family or have a meal with us.